-Keep it simple - Setting a reminder on your phone to drink water, or always keeping a glass or bottle nearby, can help you stay hydrated.
-Be sure to drink more when you're active and when it's hot or humid.
-You can also stay hydrated by eating water-rich foods like fruits and vegetables, eggs, and seafood.
+Keep it simple - Setting a reminder on your phone to drink water, or always keeping a glass or bottle nearby can help you stay hydrated.
+Drink more when you're active and when it's hot or humid and eat water-rich foods like fruits and vegetables to stay hydrated.